lorrainea/BDA-index/README.md

 ----------

 The BDA-index comes in two flavours: BDA-index I and BDA-index II.
 BDA-index II is considerably faster in practice, especially when the number of occurrences is high; and then it is also smaller.
-BDA-index I has provably near-optimal queries but relies on a 2D range reporting data structure (based on wavelet trees), which is slow in practice.
+BDA-index I has provably near-optimal queries but relies on a 2D range reporting data structure (based on wavelet trees), which may be slow in practice.

 <b>INPUT</b>: A file containing a single text and a file containing a set of patterns seperated by a new line.